 Tibetan Plateau is the highest one in the world, and it is home to the Great Himalayas.
 Mountains like Everest (8850 m), Kangchenjunga (8586 m), Mount Kailash (6638 m), Makalu (8481 m), Cho Oyu (8201 m) stand high in the Tibetan land.
 The average height of this mountain ranges is 8000 m or 26000 ft.

 Tibet has one international airport, one is Lhasa Gonggar Airport, the other airport Ngari Gunsa Airport is a dual-use military airport.
-The Lhasa Gonggar Airport is 62 km away from Lhasa the capital city of Tibetan Autonomous region.
+The Lhasa Gonggar Airport is 62 km away from Lhasa the capital city of the Tibetan Autonomous Region.

 And the average elevation of this area is 3650m.
 You need to wait patiently till your breathing pattern adjusts to the height slowly.